Here are some of the Frequently Asked Questions about the enrollment process in CalCentral.

 Where can I find out if I qualify for a class?
 Where are the “restrictions”?

-There are many potential restrictions on the class, and you can view reserve capacity requirements, special consent, and drop consent on Schedule Planner or Schedule of Classes, as shown here.
+There are many potential restrictions on the class, and you can view reserve capacity requirements, special consent, and drop consent via the Berkeley Guide Class Schedule.

 As an undergraduate, can I take graduate level classes?